Notgnoshi/trumperator/README.md

 * Figure out what exactly the diversity stuff is
 * Use a smaller training set?
 (Last two years of tweets?)
 * Make training faster?
-* Experiment with LSTM options
-* Experiment with model size/depth
 * Filter the training data better?
 * Write the paper
 * Add `paper/paper.pdf` to repository on final commit.
 (Don't want to track a binary file that will change a lot)